rawattanvi7-eng/rawattanvi7-eng/README.md

 # 💫 About Me:
-I am an aspiring Data Analyst with a strong foundation in data cleaning, analysis, and visualization.<br>I enjoy working with real-world datasets to extract meaningful insights and support data-driven decision-making.<br>Currently focusing on strengthening my skills in SQL, Python, and data visualization.
+Aspiring Data Scientist with a strong foundation in Python, SQL, Machine Learning, and Data Visualization.<br>
+Experienced in working with real-world datasets, performing data preprocessing, exploratory data analysis, and developing data-driven solutions.<br>
+Currently expanding my expertise through projects in Machine Learning, Business Analytics, and Dashboard Development.

 ## 🌐 Socials: